zuozhenggh/learning-library/data-management-library/big-data/bds/bds-getting-started/bds-getting-started.md

         ```
     ![](./images/create-policy-2-dialog.png " ")

     + Click **Create**.
-    + The newly created policy is displayed in the list of available policies.
+The newly created policy is displayed in the list of available policies.

       ![](./images/policy-2-created.png " ")

 ## STEP 6: Create a Virtual Cloud Network (VCN)
-Setup (create) the Virtual Cloud Network to be used by your Big Data Service; alternatively, if you already have an existing VCN, you can use it instead of creating a new one.
-Your existing VCN must be  using a Regional subnet and the appropriate ports must be opened.
-In this section, you will create a new VCN.
+In this step of the lab, you will create a new Virtual Cloud Network (VCN) that will be used by your Big Data Service cluster.
+In general, if you already have an existing VCN, you can use it instead of creating a new one; however, your existing VCN must be using a `Regional` subnet and the appropriate ports must be opened.

 1. In the **Oracle Cloud Console** Home page, click the **Navigation** menu, and then navigate to **Networking > Virtual Cloud Networks**.